 Prior to the 2004 college football season, the Manning Award was created by the Allstate Sugar Bowl in honor of the college football accomplishments of Archie, Peyton and Eli Manning.
 It is the only college football quarterback award that includes the candidates’ bowl performances in its balloting; therefore, it is presented annually following the completion of the bowl season.
 The winner is selected by a panel of national media covering college football, as well as each of the Mannings.

 Perhaps most impressive among the statistics of the quarterbacks recognized by the Manning Award is touchdowns scored.
-Eight of the winners accounted for over 40 touchdowns during their successful seasons – Mariota tallied a Manning Award-best 58 touchdowns during his winning campaign in 2014.
+Nine of the winners accounted for over 40 touchdowns during their successful seasons – Mariota tallied a Manning Award-best 58 touchdowns during his winning campaign in 2014.

 All the Manning Award winners follow in the footsteps of the Mannings themselves.
 In college, Archie, Peyton and Eli Manning combined for over 25,000 passing yards and 201 touchdowns while playing in 10 bowl games and earning four bowl MVP awards.
 Archie was the No. 2 pick in the NFL Draft, while both Peyton and Eli were selected No. 1 overall.